 Moderators: Ninna Riddarström & Staffan Sörenson will take us through the day.

-LECTURER & PERFORMERS
+LECTURES & PERFORMERS

 LIZ AGGISS Performer/ Creator